 The supply voltage in Peru is 220 volts at 60 hertz.
-Travelers with 110 volt appliances should beware!
-Most laptops, smartphones and cameras are now able to accept voltage between 110 and 220 but be sure to check in advance.
-The plugs are two pronged – either round or flat and adaptors are easily available.
+Travelers with 110-volt appliances should beware!
+Most laptops, smartphones, and cameras are now able to accept voltage between 110 and 220 but make sure to check in advance.
+The plugs are two-pronged – either round or flat and adaptors are easily available.

 What is bimodal transport for Machu Picchu?

-During the rainy season (generally November to April), part of the rail route between Cusco and Machu Picchu, is closed due to the risk of landslides, so bimodal transport (bus and train) are used.
+During the rainy season (generally November to April), part of the rail route between Cusco and Machu Picchu is closed due to the landslide risk, so bimodal transport (bus and train) are used.
 During these times, passengers are transferred by bus from Wanchaq station in Cusco to Pachar station in the Sacred Valley, where they board the train for the journey to Machu Picchu (Aguas Calientes station).
-The bus is included in your ticket, and all operated by the train provider.
-In the dry season, a direct train service is offered from Poroy Station (just outside Cusco) to Aguas Calientes.
+The bus is included in your ticket and all operated by the provider.
+In the dry season, direct train service is offered from Poroy Station (just outside Cusco) to Aguas Calientes.

 When is the best time of year to travel to Peru?

-Peru is a great year-round destination and the best time to travel depends on where you want to visit and what your priorities are.
-The busiest time of year is during June to August, when the weather is best at Machu Picchu, so many people plan their travel at this time.
+Peru is a great year-round destination.
+The best time to travel depends on where you want to visit and what your priorities are.
+The busiest time of year is from June to August, when the weather is best at Machu Picchu, so many people plan their travel at this time.
 The height of the rainy season in Cusco and Machu Picchu is February, with the Inca Trail closed.
 So if you’re planning to do any trekking in the Andes, it’s best to avoid this time.

 If you want to avoid the crowds, you could try the shoulder season (April-May or September-November) when you could still be lucky with the weather.
 On the coast, the summer months are from November to April.
 You may also want to time your trip to take in one of the many festivals throughout the year.